A single copy of this article may be reprinted for personal, noncommercial use only.

 CLICK TO ENLARGE

-Uterine fibroids are noncancerous growths of the uterus that often appear during your childbearing years.
-Also called fibromyomas, leiomyomas or myomas, uterine fibroids aren't associated with an increased risk of uterine cancer and almost never develop into cancer.
+Uterine fibroids are noncancerous growths of the uterus that often appear during childbearing years.
+Also called leiomyomas (lie-o-my-O-muhs) or myomas, uterine fibroids aren't associated with an increased risk of uterine cancer and almost never develop into cancer.

 As many as 3 out of 4 women have uterine fibroids sometime during their lives, but most are unaware of them because they often cause no symptoms.
 Your doctor may discover fibroids incidentally during a pelvic exam or prenatal ultrasound.